Breath of Life

 by Faye Sheel

-Breath of Life is running from June to September 2025
+Breath of Life ran from June to August 2025

 Faye is a linocut printmaker as well as a doctor working in respiratory care at Cwm Taf Health Board.
 Breathe of Life brings together these two areas of Faye’s professional life.